Yarden-zamir/me/basic vegies and protean daily.md

   - the natural one
   - one spoon is enough, usually, unless you want it to take over
 - parsley
-  - if you have the time, a head of parsly brings this dish to new levels
+  - if you have the time, a head of parsley brings this dish to new levels
 - garlic
 - cinnamon
+- mushrooms
+	- can be added early to add their taste but lose their personality
+	- can be added at the end to get their texture and mouth feel
 ![[food/IMG_20220414_214402.jpg]]
 ![[food/IMG_20221104_201851.jpg]]
 ![[food/IMG_20221231_130926.jpg]]